yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 the Password Considerations in Section 8.8 of [RFC7518] MUST be followed.
-In particular, human-memorizable passwords MUST NOT be directly used as the key to a keyed-MAC algorithm, such as "HS256".
+In particular, human-memorizable passwords MUST NOT be directly used as the key to a keyed-MAC algorithm such as "HS256".

 ## Use UTF-8 ## {#use-utf8}